hackabit18/A_H_A/README.md

 # A_H_A

 # SunChargers
-Smart Street Lighting system using IOT.
+Smart Street Lighting and monitoring system using IOT.

 ABSTRUCT::